-Over time, increases or decreases in the District's net position are one indicator of its financial health.
+Over time, increases or decreases in the District's net assets are one indicator of its financial health.
 However, one will need to consider other non-financial factors such as changes in economic conditions, population growth, changes in state and national energy policy, changes in federal management of water and other new or modified government regulation.
-A summary of the District's Statement of Net Position is presented in Table I below.
+A summary of the District's Balance Sheet is presented in Table I below.